ProjectIgnis/Distribution/textures/README.md

-Edopro's textures instructions:
+# Textures

 Files from here are the default textures used in the game.
 If the current skin applied contains a `textures` folder, files there will override these.

+See COPYING for copyright information and credits.

-PNG and JPG are supported with those extensions only.
+PNG and JPG are supported.
+The files must have those extensions.
 PNG files with the same name will be preferentially loaded first.
 JPG extension support is only kept for legacy purposes and is highly discouraged.